 LESSON COMMENTS: This is a study for students to read critically; a “what not to do” paper, if you will.
-There are a number of issues with this study, from small sample size to a very liberal way of analyzing the results and drawing the final conclusion.
+There are a number of issues with this study, from small sample sizes to a very liberal way of analyzing the results and drawing the final conclusion.
 While the introduction does a good job of explaining the role of the supplements and blood by-products, the discussion repeats many of the same points as the introduction.

 Koo, G. H., Woo, J., Kang, S., & Shin, K. O. (2014).
 Effects of Supplementation with BCAA and L-glutamine on Blood Fatigue Factors and Cytokines in Juvenile Athletes Submitted to Maximal Intensity Rowing Performance.
 Journal of physical therapy science, 26(8), 1241-6.